EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 is used.
 Encryption makes selective blocking of messages harder, but not impossible or even infeasible.
 With DTLS and TLS, proxies can read the complete CoAP message, and with OSCORE, the CoAP header and several CoAP options are not encrypted.
-In both security protocols, the IP-addresses, ports, and CoAP message lengths are available to all on-path attackers, which may be enough to determine the server, resource, and command.
+In all three security protocols, the IP-addresses, ports, and CoAP message lengths are available to all on-path attackers, which may be enough to determine the server, resource, and command.
 The block attack is illustrated in Figures {{blockreq}}{: format="counter"} and {{blockres}}{: format="counter"}.